masoudahangCSUS/Callejo-Inc-Childcare-Website/README.md

 <p align="left">
   <img src="RestoreDB.png" alt="restore DB" style="width: 200px;">
 </p>
-6. Open the repository on Visual Studio
+6. Open the repository on Visual Studio <br>
 7. Open the NuGet Package Manager Console <br>
-   (Tools --> NuGet Package Manager --> Package Manager Console)
+   (Tools --> NuGet Package Manager --> Package Manager Console) <br>
-8. Run the following command in the Console to sync the Database and API:
+8. Run the following command in the Console to sync the Database and API: <br>

 ```
 Scaffold-DbContext "Server=.;Database=Callejo_System_DB;Trusted_Connection=True;TrustServerCertificate=True" Microsoft.EntityFrameworkCore.SqlServer -OutputDir "Models/Data" -Project "Common" -f
 ```
 9. Run the project via one of two methods:
    a.
 Executing the API at the top and then right-clicking the BlazorApp project on the Solution Explorer and starting a new instance of the project <br>
       (BlazorApp --> Debug --> Start New Instance) <br>